chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife role </knife_role.html>`_
      - .. tag knife_role_summary

-       The ``knife role`` subcommand is used to manage the roles that are associated with one or more nodes on a Chef server.
+       Use the ``knife role`` subcommand to manage the roles that are associated with one or more nodes on a Chef server.

        .. end_tag